mosra/m.css/doc/themes/writing-rst-content.rst

 -   It's also possible to put raw HTML code inline by deriving from the `raw <http://docutils.sourceforge.net/docs/ref/rst/roles.html#raw>`__ role.

-Again, m.css provides `Pelican plugins`_ that allow you to have inline code, math, GitHub and Doxygen links and much more.
+Again, m.css provides `various plugins`_ that allow you to have inline code, math, GitHub and Doxygen links and much more.
 Head over to the official :abbr:`reST <reStructuredText>` documentation for `more info about builtin roles <http://docutils.sourceforge.net/docs/ref/rst/roles.html>`_.